A decentralized route to the origins of scaling in human language

-This work summarizes a descentralized agent-based approach to the origins of scaling properties in human language.
-The paper describes particularly the influence of a parameter that measures the agents's lexical interests during language game dynamics.
-The appearance of an intermediate distribution of frequencies at some critical values of the parameter suggests that on a population of artificial agents the emergence of scaling partly arises as a self-organized process only from local interactions between agents endowed with intermediate levels of lexical interest (for a stronger evidence of scaling, see Fig. 2 (bottom)).
-In some sense, if cooperation is understood as the capacity of selfish agents to forget some of their potential to help one another \cite{Nowak:2006p1455}, the emergence of scaling is crucially influenced by the cooperation between agents.

-Many extensions of the proposed model should be studied in order to increase the complexity of the language emergence task.
-A first natural extension is to develop more extensive computational simulations that involve large populations of agents.
-A second extension should describe other ways to define intermediate agent's interests.
+This work summarizes a decentralized route to the origins of scaling properties in a human-like language.
+The paper describes particularly the influence of a parameter that measures agents's lexical interests during language game dynamics.
+The appearance of an intermediate distribution of frequencies at some critical values of the parameter suggests that on a population of artificial agents the emergence of scaling partly arises as a self-organized process only from the pressures of local interactions between agents endowed with intermediate levels of lexical interest (for another view on scaling, see Fig. \ref{loglog}).
+In some sense, if cooperation is understood as the capacity of selfish agents to forget some of their potential to help one another \cite{Nowak:2006p1455}, the emergence of scaling is crucially influenced by the cooperation between agents. \\ Many extensions of the proposed model should be studied in order to increase the complexity of the language emergence task.
+A first natural extension should describe more complex ways to define intermediate agent's interests.
 A second extension should deal with the miniature artificial language learning paradigm to provide direct experimental evidence for the appearance of scaling for real language users optimizing their lexical interests \cite{KANWAL201745}.

 Further research could involve the problem of why the dynamics over one-dimensional rings involve a maximization of the function $E_{KL}$, unlike the dynamics for the mean-field approximation.
 One preliminary answer is related to the existente of an optimum range of values for $E_{KL}$.